ashleynilo/fprime/docs/documentation/how-to/develop-gds-plugins.md

 pip install -e .
 ```

-!!! warning
+> [!WARNING]
-    Users must be in the same virtual environment that the `fprime-gds` package has been installed into
+> Users must be in the same virtual environment that the `fprime-gds` package has been installed into
+>

-    `-e` allows local changes to take effect without a reinstall
+> `-e` allows local changes to take effect without a reinstall

 The first step in testing a plugin is to run `fprime-gds --help`.
 This should show arguments associated with your plugin.
 The plugins implemented here would produce the following output: